-Extracts from the Nazi-Catholic Concordat, signed by delegates of the Catholic Church and the Nazi government, in July 1933:
+Extracts from the Nazi-Catholic Concordat, a treaty signed by delegates of the Catholic Church and the Nazi government in July 1933:

 “His Holiness Pope Pius XI, and the President of the German Reich, moved by the common desire to consolidate and promote the friendly relations existing between the Holy See and the German Reich… have decided to conclude a solemn agreement supplementing the concordats concluded with individual German States and also ensuring for the remaining states a fundamentally uniform treatment…

 The German Reich guarantees the freedom of the profession and public practice of the Catholic religion.
 It recognises the right of the Catholic Church, within the limits of the law that applies to all, to regulate and administer her own affairs independently, and, within the framework of her competence, to publish laws and ordinances binding on her members.

 In order to foster good relations between the Holy See and the German Reich, an Apostolic Nuncio will as heretofore reside in the capital of the German Reich and an Ambassador of the German Reich at the Holy See.